RheaNaveen/Airbnb1_TableauDashboard/README.md

 # Airbnb1_TableauDashboard
-Airbnb data analysis dashboard built in Tableau to explore pricing trends, revenue growth, and geographic distribution of listings by zipcode.
-The project highlights key insights such as average price by bedroom type, revenue trends over time, and location-based pricing differences.
+Tableau dashboard analyzing Airbnb listing data sourced from Kaggle.
+The project explores pricing trends, revenue growth, and geographic distribution by zipcode, with insights on average price by bedroom type and revenue patterns over time.